 08 Feb 6 Ways a General Dentist Can Keep Your Teeth Healthy

 The most expensive tooth sold at auction is reported to have belonged to John Lennon.
 It sold for $36,857 in 2011.
 Your teeth are valuable to you and so you need to keep your teeth healthy.
+That is why finding the best dentist for you is important.
+A dentist London might be right for you.

 Read on to learn about 6 ways a generalist dentist can keep your teeth healthy.